Choosing the Right Voiceover Recording Equipment

 I won’t go in to too many details regarding the ACER, Mac mini and Pro.
 You can find their specifications by clicking their names.
 Your choice of computer is very much down to personal opinion and available budget.

 Now that the audio has passed through your pop shield in to the microphone, along an XLR cable in to an audio interface, travelled from your interface along your USB or thunderbolt cable in to your computer, it is now ready to be captured and edited by your audio software.
 Your DAW (Digital Audio Workstation) or Audio Editor is where you will monitor and edit your VoiceOver.
 These pieces of software will allow you to capture your audio, add any processing (such as eq, compression or normalisation) and produce a file that meets the clients specifications.
 It’s worth noting that most of my clients don’t require any post production, they simply want a cleaned up take of the script they provided.

-Protools is the industry standard, you will find it in most studios worldwide.
+Protools is the industry standard in voiceover recording equipment, you will find it in most studios worldwide.
 It does come with a heftier price tag.
 You can buy the software outright for £499 or pay a monthly subscription price of £25.
 Click the name above for a full in-depth spec.
 Needless to say this software will more than do the job.
 If you have any questions regarding software don’t hesitate to get in touch.
 As with most pieces of tech there are hundreds of message boards and supportive folk online who will be able to help you out with any quandaries you may have.

 Other Things to Consider

 In addition to the hardware and software mentioned above you may want to consider some other items that will complement or speed up your workflow.

 Hardware like that shown above can provide shortcuts to speed up the recording and editing process.
 Companies like Loupe deck, Editors Keys and Monogram Creative Console all provide hardware to complement your studio.
 If nothing else be sure to get to grips with the keyboard shortcuts in your DAW.